Banana (1 piece) and Poha (1 piece)

 How to consume Banana | Poha without glucose spikes

-Add a source of protein or healthy fats to your meal, such as a handful of nuts, a spoonful of nut butter, or a slice of avocado.
-This can slow down the absorption of sugar into your bloodstream.
+Combine your meal with a source of healthy protein or fat, such as a handful of nuts, seeds, or a small portion of yogurt, to slow down the absorption of sugars.

-Include foods like chia seeds or flaxseeds to your banana or poha.
-Fiber helps to moderate blood sugar levels by slowing glucose absorption.
+Add more fiber-rich foods like chia seeds or flaxseeds to your meal to help stabilize blood sugar levels.

 Stay Hydrated